mathewgomas-alfred/mathewgomas.io/general_concepts/file_formats/file_csv.rst

    A .csv file as a spreadsheet in :program:`LibreOffice Calc`

 Krita can both export and import this format.
-It is recommended to use 8bit sRGB colour space because that's the only colour space for :program:`TVPaint`.
+It is recommended to use 8bit sRGB color space because that's the only color space for :program:`TVPaint`.
 Layer groups and layer masks are also not supported.

 TVPaint can only export this format by itself.
 In :program:`TVPaint 11`, use the :guilabel:`Export to...` option of the :guilabel:`File` menu, and on the upcoming :guilabel:`Export footage` window, use the :guilabel:`Clip: Layers structure` tab.